ShujaatMirza/minimal/index.md

 I recently earned my PhD at New York University as a Global PhD Fellowship recipient, working with [Dr. Christina Pöpper](http://poepper.net){:target="_blank"}.
 My research has been recognized with various honors, including a *Health Equity & Global Health Best Paper Award* at *ML4H 2023* and a runner-up for the *Andreas Pfitzmann Best Paper Award* at *PETS 2024*.
 Previously, I gained valuable experience with privacy-enhancing technologies at [Spotify Tech Research](https://research.atspotify.com){:target="_blank"} and the [Center for Cyber Security](https://cyber.nyu.edu){:target="_blank"}.

-I am currently on the job market, seeking opportunities to apply my expertise in organizations that share my vision for safe AI.
-If you'd like to discuss potential collaborations, pI'd be happy to connect.
+I'm always open to collaboration and discussions.
+So don't hesitate to reach out if you would like to collaborate with me, or just talk about life.

-*Prospective PhD applicants and students, especially those from underrepresented backgrounds, are encouraged to contact me about the application process, the PhD experience, or research.*
+Prospective PhD applicants, especially those from underrepresented backgrounds, are more than welcome to email me about questions related to the application process or PhD experience. :)

 ###### Recent News
 * * *